spiral/docs/readme.md

 	* - [Cache Bridges](modules/cache.md)

 # I want to read code (not docs)!
-If you want to see more examples of this framework's functionality in the real world without digging into the documentation, you can check out these existing test suites:
+If you want to see more examples of the framework's functionality in the real world without digging into the documentation, you can check out these existing test suites:

 * [Framework, Http, Sessions, Validations](https://github.com/spiral/spiral/tree/develop/tests)